How to create a master password for your browser

-- On the homepage, in the upper-left corner, you'll see a search box.
+- On the homepage, in the upper-left corner, you see a search box.

-- Look for LastPass: Free Password Manager, and then click the button.
+- Look for LastPass: Free Password Manager, and click the button.

 - In the upper-right corner of the browser window, where your extensions are kept, click the LastPass icon.

-- Next, you'll need to click Create an account near the bottom of the prompt that appears.
+- Click Create an account near the bottom of the prompt that appears.

-- On the next screen, type in an e-mail address and then click the CREATE AN ACCOUNT button.
+- Enter an e-mail address and click the CREATE AN ACCOUNT button.

-- Choose a master password (A), confirm it (B), create a hint (C), and then click the NEXT button (D).
+- Enter a master password (A), enter it again to confirm it (B), create a password hint (C), then click the NEXT button (D).

 - Once your account is created, follow the prompts to get into the LastPass site.

-- Then, head to your password vault and follow the instructions to start adding sites.
+- Access your password vault and follow the instructions to start adding login passwords.